 Seeing the light

 During my general practice training, a break from organised sports was needed to allow me to focus on my General Practice and Sports Medicine studies.
 My eyes were opened to human biomechanics and exercise physiology among other subjects.
 However, it was my learning on sports nutrition which I enjoyed the most.
 I can remember one lecture by Dr. James Betts who has a passion for nutrition and metabolism in sport.
 After a long lecture, where many graphs and papers were referenced, I can always remember his parting statement… ”having dedicated a decade of my life to understading sports nutrition and supplement usage, I can say that the best supplement for the non-professional athlete does not come from a tub, but has been used for centuries… it is called milk”.
 This stuck with me and from that moment I began to look at sports nutrition differently.
-This led to further reading around the subject of nutrition in sport and I came across the works of Tim Noakes among others.
+This led to further reading around the subject of nutrition in sport.

 My new approach

 I then began to experiment with this ‘low-carb’ approach, which I had not been familiar with.
 It made a lot of sense to me.
 Eat food which has not been processed, and try to limit starchy foods… foods which had previously made me feel sluggish.
 I continued to train and exercise throughout my specialist training years, but this was mostly done in the gym.
 I was a bit skeptical about the approach initially, as I still felt that I needed a high quantity of carbs to support the demands of my physical activity.